aseichter2007/ClipboardConqueror/readme.md

     For macOS get KoboldAi or anything that hosts a kobold united compatible endpoint for tavern, etc. //Notes below for linux and mac, thank Herro.

-    a kobold compatible api must be running to use Clipboard Conqueror.
+    a kobold or openAI compatible api must be running to use Clipboard Conqueror for free.
-    I will supply a sample batch file for loading a model with your settings file after you get kobold dialed in from the launcher.
+    I supply a sample batch file for loading a model with your settings file after you get kobold dialed in from the launcher.

 3. Kobold needs a model.
 Here are my reccomendations 12/5/23:[OpenHermes 2.5 Mistral 7B 16K Context.GGUF](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-16k-GGUF)